MATBckh22/MATB-STUDIOS/README.md

 - **Do not cheat on tests and exams.** Do not be academically dishonest.
 Do not offer money for doing homework assignments, and vice-versa.
 - Do not publish or include people's private information without their consent.

-**In general, apply common sense and be respectful, your main audience is people who are interested but don't have a direction to start.
-You're a guide, not an egotistic show-off.**

 ### Follow this and you're cool

 - **Respect topics in the same section, double check that you're writing in the right place.**